-$$\Delta \log(p^{q}) = \alpha{0} + (1 + \mu) \sum \Delta \log(v{i} / VC)$$ (39)
+$$\Delta \log(p^q) = \alpha_0 + (1+\mu) \sum \Delta \log(v_i / VC)$$ (39)

-with v_i as the variable inputs l, e, s^m, s^d.
-The factor cost shares of the Translog model would then directly determine the output price vector by industries $\mathbf{p}^{\mathbf{q}}$, that is inserted back in the price system.
-Total variable cost VC by industry could then also be determined, if the output vector $\mathbf{q}{\mathbf{b}\mathbf{p}}$ from the IO quantity model is inserted in the production block.
+with v_i as the variable inputs l , e, s^m , s^d .
+The factor cost shares of the Translog model would then directly determine the output price vector by industries $\mathbf{p^q}$, that is inserted back in the price system.
+Total variable cost VC by industry could then also be determined, if the output vector $\mathbf{q{bp}}$ from the IO quantity model is inserted in the production block.
 By these mechanisms the IO model and the production block are linked together.

 Compared to the standard CGE model therefore the EIO approach outlined here would apply imperfect instead of perfect competition and flexible functional forms for multi-inputs instead of nested CES functions.
 Both features might be seen as a comparative advantage allowing for a richer treatment of the economy.
 On the other hand the equilibrium mechanism for investment adjustment is much simpler and does not fully take into account all long-run constraints of an economy.
-But though investment adjustment in this approach is only 'pseudo-dynamic' the time path of adjustment is explicitly modelled.
+But though investment adjustment in this approach is only 'pseudo-dynamic' the time path of adjustment is explicitly modelled and investment reacts to the differential between the shadow price and the user costs as in the QUEST model specification (Roeger and in't Veld, 2002).